 In a firehouse in small town California, is a lightbulb that has burned for 100 years.
 Known as ‘The Centennial Light’, its inventor was a French electronics genius.

-Livermore, California, is located in Alameda County, in central California.
+Livermore, population 90 000, is a small town in Alameda County, in central California.

-It was founded in 1869 as a railroad town, and today has a population of about 90 000.
-Previously, it was best known for its science institute, the Lawrence Livermore National Observatory.
+It was founded in 1869 as a railroad town, and early settlers lived a frontier existence.
+Today it is best known for its science institute, the Lawrence Livermore National Observatory.

-In 2000, scientists at the observatory helped fabricate a hypothetical new element in their particle accelerator.
-This highly radioactive substance sits at number 116 on the periodic table of elements, and is named after the town: Livermorium.
+In 2000, scientists at the observatory helped fabricate a new element in their particle accelerator.
+This highly radioactive substance sits at number 116 on the periodic table, and is named after the town: Livermorium.

 But Livermore also has another claim to fame: an extraordinary light bulb.